jeffpar/pcjs/README.md

   - [Texas Instruments Programmable Calculators](/machines/ti/)
   - [LED Simulations (Lite-Brite, Game of Life, etc)](/machines/led/)

-along with some hand-selected software -- much of it from my own personal collection -- that is used here for archival/demonstration purposes only.
+along with some hand-selected software, including some from my own personal collection, used here for archival/demonstration purposes only.

 To learn more about what you can do with the repository, see the [PCjs Wiki](https://github.com/jeffpar/pcjs/wiki),